mia-platform/design-system/CONTRIBUTING.md

 ## Conventions

 ##### Linting

 * The library uses [Eslint](https://eslint.org/docs/) as linter;
 * Make sure to run `yarn lint` before committing.

 ##### Commits

 * Commits should follow the [Conventional Commit](https://www.conventionalcommits.org/) standard: `<type>(<scope>): <subject>` (e.g. `feat(core): Add new feature`);
 * At commit time, `yarn test` command script is automatically run.
 To skip this step, commit with `-n` flag.

+##### Documentation

+* Newly introduced component properties should be accessible from the principal component story [controls](https://storybook.js.org/docs/react/essentials/controls) inside Storybook;
+* Whenever a new use case is provided for a component, make sure to include an example story inside Storybook.

+:warning: All changes **MUST** pass through merge request approvals.

+## Before submitting a PR

+Are you in the contributors section inside the `package.json`?
+Add yourself!

 ##### Pull Request Title